 Tactical Data Link Translation Made Easy - What It Takes to Get It Right

-Military organizations around the world rely heavily on tactical data links (TDLs) to securely and reliably share mission-critical information among air, ground, and sea platforms.
+Military organizations worldwide rely heavily on tactical data links (TDLs) to securely and reliably share mission-critical information among air, ground, and sea platforms.
 Because different devices use different TDL types for communications, a highly sophisticated TDL gateway is needed to translate information across all of the various link types.
-But, there’s a huge disconnect between historical TDL gateway designs and modern military requirements.
-As a result, TDL gateways that were designed for the way the military operated years ago are an extremely poor fit on present-day, technologically advanced battlefields.
+But, there’s a massive disconnect between historical TDL gateway designs and modern military requirements.
+As a result, TDL gateways designed for the way the military operated years ago are an inferior fit on present-day, technologically advanced battlefields.

-If equipment is not fast and easy to set up and operate in the field, there’s a good chance warfighters will simply leave it behind when they head out on missions.
+If equipment is not fast and easy to set up and operate in the field, warfighters will simply leave it behind when they head out on missions.
 Executing missions without access to vital equipment such as a TDL gateway puts warfighters’ lives and mission success at risk.
-So does taking the time to try and operate convoluted and difficult equipment at the tactical edge of the battlefield.
+So does taking the time to try and operate convoluted and complex equipment at the tactical edge of the battlefield.
 It seems like an impossible choice to make.
 But, in the end, warfighters have no choice at all.
-It simply doesn’t make sense for warfighters to carry the weight of equipment they don’t have the knowledge, skills, or time to operate.
+It simply doesn’t make sense for warfighters to carry the weight of the equipment they don’t have the knowledge, skills, or time to operate.

-Read the white paper to find out more about:
+Login and download the white paper to learn about:

 - Modern TDL Gateway Requirements

 - Optimal Design Approaches

 Login to download this resource